Redchord520/ISP_tweet_bot/README.md

 ## Acknowledgements

-Special thanks to the contributors of the Selenium project.
-Inspired by various internet speed testing and automation tools.
+Special thanks to the contributors of the Selenium project and Angel Yu.